Taiko Prover

 two folders are used

-path is used for static files embedded in the prover image.
-In this case, there is one, a 512MB proof parameters file, with degree k = 22.the
+the /gevulot path is used for static files embedded in the prover image.
+In this case, there is one, a 512MB proof parameters file, with degree k = 22.

 In sum, you will have to edit witness file data in four places: